Mikejo5000/vsts-docs-pr/release-notes/2017/oct-09-vsts.md

 <img src="_img/124_05.png"; alt="Deployment outputs as variables" style="border:1px solid Silver; display: block; margin: auto;" />

-### Work information in Release with Jenkins CI

-We want to have better integration with popular continuous integration (CI) systems like Jenkins.
-Today in the **Release Summary** tab we show work items only if the CI build is coming from VSTS, with this feature we now show work information for Jenkins CI artifacts as well - provided Jenkins server is reachable by the VSTS/TFS agent that is executing the release.

 ### Default properties for Git/GitHub artifact types

 You can now edit default properties of Git/GitHub artifact types after it has been saved.
 This will be particularly useful in scenarios where the branch for that stable version of artifact has changed and future continuous delivery releases should use this branch to obtain newer versions of an artifact.
 The options for checkout (for example: checkout submodules) can also be changed.